 Please register your vehicle license at Hartley Bay Marina - after stopping to cross the high speed railroad tracks.
-Please request Marina staff to contact Bear's Den Lodge for water taxi, if required.
-Hartley Bay Marina provides valet supervised parking and valet boat launching - your vehicle keys remain at the marina.
+Please request Marina staff to contact Bear's Den Lodge for our water taxi, if required.
+Hartley Bay Marina - valet supervised parking and valet boat launching - your vehicle keys remain at the marina.

 Den Bay - three bays from the marina on the right side of